 A student may audit a class for no credit only on the approval of the instructor.
 Regular fees and enrollment procedures are required.
 However, the student will not be permitted to take the final examination and no credit hours earned nor any indication of the level of performance will appear on the transcript entry.
-Audit enrollments do not fulfill requirements for load considerations by the Veterans Administration.
+Audit enrollments do not fulfill requirements for load considerations by the Veterans Administration, and they may not be applied toward the determination of full- or part-time status.